aws-samples/amazon-forecast-samples/ml_ops/visualization_blog/README.md

-# Forecast Visualization Automation Blogpost
+# Forecast Visualization Automation Blog

 This package contains the source code with a StepFunctions pipeline that is able to perform multiple actions within Amazon Forecast, including the following actions: